SUMMER PROGRAMS

 Canoe and Camp at Baker Lake

-After canoeing across Baker Lake, youth will set up camp at Anderson Point and will then be able to spend the day canoeing, swimming, fishing and exploring the area in and around the lake.
+After canoeing across Baker Lake, youth set up camp at Anderson Point.
+We spent the day canoeing, swimming, fishing and exploring the area in and around the lake.

 GOPR1562.JPG